-- 5.1 BE IT RESOLVED that the following a motion was made by Rich Frederick, seconded by David Wheeler to approve the Consent Item as presented.
-A vote was taken and the following carried: 15:0 Ayes: Bassham, Benitez, Colvin, Congo, Delgado, Esposito, Fedders, Frederick, Hoover, Johnson, Kroener, Miller, Reid, Rigdon, and Wheeler.
-Nays: None, Abstentions: None. - 5.1.1 Approve the November 20, 2020 Desert/Mountain SELPA Steering and Finance Committee Meeting Minutes.
+- 5.1 BE IT RESOLVED that a motion was made by Callie Moreno, seconded by Debbie Tarver, to approve the following Consent Item as presented.
+A vote was taken and the following carried 11:0: Ayes: Buries, Congo, Edick, Giraldo, Jung, Moreno, Mulz, Price, Romaine, Tarver (DTPA), Tarver (LEPA).
+Nays: None, Abstentions: None. - 5.1.1 Approve the November 19, 2020 Desert/Mountain Charter SELPA Steering and Finance Committee Meeting Minutes.